 In the summer, on a sunny day (which most are here), without our solar heating on, I often see an increase of 2-3ºF during the day when I have the solar cover on.

-Interestingly, we had a power outage for just over 24 hours last summer and I had the pool cover on.
-My wife and I wanted to swim late afternoon so I rolled the cover back and in we went.
+Interestingly, we had a power outage for just over 24 hours last summer, and I had the pool cover on.
+My wife and I wanted to swim late afternoon, so I rolled the cover back, and we went in.
 The water temperature in the top foot was much higher than the water below by at least 10ºF.

-As an aside, it was amazing how the warmer water had such a defined edge to the cooler water below.
-It was not a gradual transition from hot to cool as I would have expected but a sudden change.
+It was amazing how the warmer water had such a defined edge to the cooler water below.
+It was not a gradual transition from hot to cool as I would have expected, but a sudden change.

 Does a pool warm up faster with the cover on or off?

-On a hot, windless day it may be that the pool water will heat up quicker with the pool cover off as more of the sun’s energy will reach the water.
+On a hot, windless day, the pool water may heat up quicker with the cover off, as more of the sun’s energy will reach the water.

 However, the pool cover also helps stop heat loss and evaporation, and this loss happens quicker in windy conditions, so it may heat up quicker with the cover on.

-In my experience it makes very little difference so leaving it on is rather easier than having to keep putting the cover on and taking it off.
+In my experience, it makes very little difference, so leaving it on is rather easier than keeping the cover on and taking it off.

-Should I leave solar pool cover on during the day?
+Should I leave the solar pool cover on during the day?

-If the weather is warm and sunny, with little wind, then you may see a slightly higher increase in the temperature of the pool if you remove the cover during the day.
+If the weather is warm and sunny, with little wind, you may see a slightly higher increase in the pool’s temperature if you remove the cover during the day.
 This would probably only be true if you took it off for just the hottest hours of the day.

-Once the sun starts to go lower then you may begin to lose as much, if not more, heat due to evaporation than you gain from the sun.
+Once the sun starts to go lower, you may lose as much, if not more, heat due to evaporation than you gain from the sun.

 What color solar cover works best?

-Pool cover colors can make a difference to the amount of heat that enters the pool and the amount of heat retained in the pool.
+Pool cover colors can make a difference in the amount of heat that enters the pool and the amount of heat retained in the pool.

 Dark blue covers tend to be better at retaining heat than allowing heat to enter the pool.